deepjoy9/Bill-Split-App/README.md

 The Bill Splitting App is built using React, providing a modern and intuitive interface for users to manage expenses and split bills effortlessly.
 Whether you're planning a group trip, sharing household expenses, or simply splitting a dinner bill with friends, this app has got you covered.

+## Tech Stack
+- **React**: JavaScript library for building user interfaces
+- **Vite**: Next-generation frontend tooling for fast development and build
+- **React Hook Form**: Performant, flexible, and extensible forms with easy-to-use validation.
+- **Zod**: A powerful and expressive schema declaration and validation library.

 ## Features :

 - **Group Management**: Create, join, and manage groups to split bills among friends or specific groups.